tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 4\42 Using the debugger to view the spec pattern in action -Add "processId": "${command:pickProcess}" to launch.json for allowing the debugger to take action
+Section 4\43 Shaping the data to return with DTOs
+-Add "ProductToReturnDto" class to hold a list of get&set property -Transfering the data to "ProductController" class